Gabinson200/blog/content/programming/graphics/Vertex Shader/Vertex Shader.md

 ### Look-At

 As we have seen we can move and orient the camera in any way we want and then use the camera transform to "describe" all our other objects in the camera's coordinate system.
 Let's say I want to point the camera at some object or point in our 3D world, it would be nice to have a way to determine how the camera should be rotated to look at an arbitrary point, given the position of the point and the camera.
 Ok, so far we know the camera's local basis $x_c, y_c, z_c$ , the position of the camera $o_c$, and the position of the point we want to look at $p$ .
-The first step is to make sure that the camera's negative z-axis is facing towards the point, this vector will defined our "forward" camera direction, as is computed as:$$-z_c = norm(p-o_c)$$
+The first step is to make sure that the camera's negative z-axis is facing towards the point, this vector will defined our "forward" camera direction, as is computed as: $$-z_c = norm(p-o_c)$$
 ![[Pasted image 20251120181013.png]]

 Now we know how to orient in the z-direction but we still need to find how to orient along the camera's x and y directions.
 We also know that $x_c, y_c, z_c$ define an orthonormal basis so $y_c, z_c$ must be mutually orthogonal to each other and $z_c$.
 So as long as we can find an additional vector we'll call $up$: $(0, 1, 0)_w$ that is in the same $y_cz_c$ plane as $z_c$ then the cross product of $up$ and $z_c$ will necessarily produce a new vector that is orthogonal to both and can be used to find the $x_c$ basis vector for the camera.
 Additionally, if $|up| \neq 1$ we can add in a normalization so that $x_c$ will be unit length.
 Thus, $$x_c = norm(-z_c \times up)$$ or alternatively: $$x_c = norm(up \times z_c)$$